Showing Collections: 1 - 11 of 11

-Scope and Contents Collection contains approximately 175 handwritten letters, totaling about 960 pages, many with original used envelopes.
+Scope and Contents Collection contains approximately 175 handwritten letters, totaling about 960 pages, many with original, used envelopes.
 The collection is in very good condition, clean, and mostly legible.
 About three-quarters of the letters were written by female friends and relatives living in various Connecticut towns, another quarter were written by male friends and female friends living in other states.
 The bulk of the archive dates from the late l870’s, 80’s and 90’s.
-There are a several letters from...
+There are several letters from women...

 Scope and Contents This collection includes manuscripts as well as poetry workbooks.

 Scope and Contents Seven archival boxes of materials pertaining to the poet and novelist.
 The bulk of the papers date from the 1890s and early 1900s.
 Mrs. Dorr’s correspondence includes a wide selection of esteemed literary figures of the late 19th century, including Ralph Waldo Emerson, who states that, “You Vermonters should have rare inspirations: Nature, our travelers tell me, has made no fairer land”; Ivy Compton Burnett; William Dean Howells; Henry Wadsworth Longfellow; and Oliver Wendell Holmes, who...